RitianYu/RitianYu.github.io/_pages/about.md

 **WeChat**: yh2365667746

-If you're interested in discussing topics related to 3D computer vision, particularly Image Matching, Structure from Motion (SfM), and 3D Gaussian models, feel free to get in touch.
+If you're interested in discussing topics related to 3D computer vision, particularly Image Matching, Structure from Motion (SfM), and 3D Gaussian Splatting, feel free to get in touch.
 I am always willing to share information and exchange ideas with others.